XTLS/Xray-docs-next/docs/en/config/outbound.md

 When the identifier of another outbound is specified, data sent by this outbound will be forwarded to the specified outbound for transmission.

 ::: danger
-This option conflicts with [SockOpt.dialerProxy](./transport.md#sockoptobject).
+This option conflicts with [Sockopt.dialerProxy](./transports/sockopt.md#sockoptobject).
 Choose one as needed.

-By default, this forwarding method **does not go through** the underlying transport method (REALITY/XHTTP/gRPC...), meaning the `streamSettings` of this outbound will not take effect.<br>
+By default, this forwarding method **ignores** this outbound's own transport configuration (such as XHTTP, REALITY, or Sockopt), meaning the `streamSettings` of this outbound will not take effect.<br>
-If you need forwarding that supports underlying transport methods, please use `SockOpt.dialerProxy` instead or set `transportLayer` to `true`.
+If you need forwarding that works together with `streamSettings`, please use `Sockopt.dialerProxy` instead or set `transportLayer` to `true` here.
 :::

 > `transportLayer`: true | false

-`true` converts this setting to `SockOpt.dialerProxy` to support forwarding via underlying transport methods.
-The default is `false`, meaning no conversion.
+`true` converts this setting to `Sockopt.dialerProxy` so the forwarding can use this outbound's `streamSettings`.
+The default is `false`.

 ### MuxObject